versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/PlainRtpTransport.md

 #### plainRtpTransport.tuple
 {: #plainRtpTransport-tuple .code}

 The transport tuple.
-It's set after calling `connect()` method (it's `undefined` otherwise).
+It's set after calling `connect()` method (it's `undefined` otherwise) or via dynamic remote address detection when using `comedia` mode.
 If RTCP-mux is enabled, this tuple refers to both RTP and RTCP.

 > `@type` [TransportTuple](#TransportTuple), read only

 #### plainRtpTransport.rtcpTuple
 {: #plainRtpTransport-rtcpTuple .code}

 The transport tuple for RTCP.
-It's set after calling `connect()` method just if RTCP-mux is not enabled.
+It's set after calling `connect()` method or via dynamic remote address detection when using `comedia` mode just if RTCP-mux is not enabled.

 > `@type` [TransportTuple](#TransportTuple), read only